 In May 2019, Mahmood represented Italy at the Eurovision Song Contest in Tel Aviv.
+The ESC is the biggest live music event in the world.
 Soldi was one of the most clicked videos of the festival.
 Mahmood nearly won the Eurovision Song Contest, but unfortunately The Netherlands received 27 points more than Italy.

 In a video interview with Noisey, Mahmood said: “My song Soldi is not about the material value of money, but about the distance money can create in a family.
 Part of it is the story of my family.”

-Mahmood went to Egypit twice.
-The first time he was eight years old, the second time 12 years old.
+Mahmood went to Egypt twice.
+The first time he was eight years old, the second time twelve.
 “It was great,” he says.
 “I remember very colourful places and the smell.
 During a week, we rode horses in the desert.
 One day, I fell from the horse because it freaked out.
 I never sat on a horse’s back again.”

 During his first trip to Egypt at the age of eight he met Hassan, one of his brothers, for the first time.
-Mahmood’s father had had several families and children.
+Mahmood’s father, who got married four times, has several families and children.

 Mahmood has a few tattoos: a bathing Nefertiti on the inner arm, a scarab and a triangle that symbolizes his family (the triangle is similar to the letter A which stands for Anna, Ahmed and Alessandro).

 During his stay in Israel, Mahmood visited Jerusalem and the Dead Sea.
-In one of the most recent pictures he posted on Instagram, you can see the Al-Aqsa Mosque in Jerusalem in the background (see picture below).
+On one Instagram picture you can see the Al-Aqsa Mosque in Jerusalem in the background (see picture below).